sdiehl/write-you-a-haskell/008_extended_parser.md

 Haskell's syntax uses indentation blocks to delineated sections of code.
 This use of indentation sensitive layout to convey the structure of logic is sometimes called the *offside rule* in parsing literature.
-At the beginning of "laidout" block the first declaration or definition can start in any column, and the parser marks that indentation level.
-Every subsequent top-level declaration must have the same indentation.
+At the beginning of a "laidout" block the first declaration or definition can start in any column, and the parser marks that indentation level.
+Every subsequent declaration at the same logical level must have the same indentation.

 ```haskell